How to Create Clean Air For Fall

 The summer edition of spring cleaning is here!
 As summer comes to a close, it’s time to eliminate the summer debris in your house to create clean air for the fall.
 Never heard of summer debris?
 You wouldn’t be the first, but it is a thing!

-Because of summer barbeques, bonfires, pollen frenzies, and trying to keep up with gardening and lawn care, summer tends to leave a bit a waste behind.
+Because of summer barbecues, bonfires, pollen frenzies, and trying to keep up with gardening and lawn care, summer tends to leave a bit a waste behind.
 To prepare for fall, here are the best ways to clean up any debris you might have left, and remember to turn up your heater!

 Clean the Air With New Air Filters